 Remember the only times you actually NEED to read the labels is for medical conditions (allergies, intolerances, small babies, certain diseases etc).

-1. Eat more food that doesn’t have packaging (no label to read)
+1. Enjoy food that doesn’t have packaging (no label to read)

 2. Choose wholegrain

 When you can.
-And if there is a choice, choose brown with wholegrains.
+And if there is a choice and you enjoy the product, choose brown with wholegrains.
 These products are higher in fibre (which feeds our healthy gut bacteria and keep our insides healthy) and also keep us fuller for longer.

 3. Ignore the health claims on the front of the pack